patrickemonts/personal-webpage/content/post/latexdiff/index.md

 sudo apt install -y latexdiff
 ```
 Similar commands apply for other distributions.
-If you are using windows, there is a version of latexdiff by Miktex, but the installation is not as much fun (https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents).
+If you are using windows, there is a version of latexdiff by Miktex, but the installation is not as much fun.
+See [here](https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents), for example.

 The function of `latexdiff` is pretty simple and closely related to `diff`.
 By executing
 ```bash